pspacewoman/Unity-Development-3D-Solar-System/UnityDevelopment.md

 ## Why Choose Unity?

-✅ Multi-Purpose – Works for **2D, 3D, AR, VR, and all types of development!
+✅ Multi-Purpose – Works for 2D, 3D, AR, VR, and all types of development!
-✅ Feature-Rich – A powerful engine with advanced physics, rendering, AI, and more**.
+✅ Feature-Rich – A powerful engine with advanced physics, rendering, AI, and more.
 ✅ Beginner-Friendly – Easy to learn with a deep feature set for professionals.
 ✅ Seamless Asset Pipeline – Import and manage assets effortlessly.
 ✅ Great Community & Docs – Tons of **tutorials, forums, and official documentation**.